Geometry of the logarithmic Hodge moduli space (with an Appendix joint with Siqing Zhang)

 \begin{section}{Appendix: Factorization of the $p$-curvature morphism; with Siqing Zhang} \begin{centering} { \; \;\textbf{Mark Andrea de Cataldo, Andres Fernandez Herrero, Siqing Zhang}} \end{centering}

 For the definition of the Hodge-Hitchin morphism (\ref{eq:hodgemo1}) in the case of connections without poles, see \cite[Prop.
 3.2]{laszlo-pauly-p-curvature}, which works with a curve over a field.
+For a stronger result, which covers the case of curves --and of higher dimensions as well-- over a Noetherian base, see \cite[Cor.
+5.7]{langer-moduli-lie-algebroids}.

-The proof in loc. cit. contains an inaccuracy for it is stated that the stack of $t$-connections (without poles) is smooth, whereas even the open substack of semistables is not smooth.
+The proof of \cite[Prop.
+3.2]{laszlo-pauly-p-curvature} contains a minor inaccuracy, for it is stated that the stack of $t$-connections (without poles) is smooth over the base field, whereas even the open substack of semistables is not smooth.
 This purported smoothness is used in the proof of loc. cit.

-Another minor inaccurracy appears in the proof of the more general \cite[Cor.
-5.7]{langer-moduli-lie-algebroids}, for, without some hypotheses on the $\mathbb{A}^1$-stack in question, one cannot test the desired commutativity of the diagram of morphisms over the affine line by checking it only over the origin and over the unit, even in the presence of the $\mathbb{G}_m$-action.
-We thank Adrian Langer for informing us that in fact the inaccuracy above can be by-passed in his newer version to yield a complete proof.
-The proof of the properness \cite[Thm.
-5.9]{langer-moduli-lie-algebroids} is not affected by the inaccurracy in loc. cit.
-Cor.
-5.7.

 Theorem \ref{thm:smooth} proves that the stack of semistable $t$-connections with poles is smooth over the Noetherian base $B.$ In this paper, we apply this smoothness result to the case when $B$ is a field and when $B$ is a DVR, both of which are reduced.
 Therefore, the proof given in \cite[Prop.
 3.2]{laszlo-pauly-p-curvature} works, with the trivial modification stemming from the fact that: while in the case with no poles loc. cit. uses, in the context of the elegant ``Bost's Trick," the elementary identity $\partial_x^{[p]}:= \partial_x \circ \cdots \circ \partial_x$ ($p$ times) $=0$, in the case with poles we can use the identity $(x\partial_x)^{[p]} = x \partial_x.$ In the end, while loc. cit. ends with a factor $t$ in the case without poles, we end with a factor $tx$ in the case with poles, and the logic to reach the desired conclusion, namely the existence of the Hodge-Hitchin morphism for families of curves over a reduced Noetherian scheme, is the same.